 The Node.js framework is based on the JavaScript programming language.
 But the primary purpose of this language for many years was creating frontend elements and effects.
 Before Node.js was launched, there was no JS-powered backend at all.

 Proficiency in Node.js means a solid knowledge of JS.
-This fact alone makes any hired Node.js developers you bring on as already capable of full-stack development.
+This fact alone makes any hired Node.js developers already capable of full-stack development.
 The reverse is also true: all the frontend developers, with rare exceptions, are highly familiar with JavaScript and, in theory, can handle Node.js backend development activities.
-As a result, your business gets a wider 2-for-1 expertise for the same price.

 Apart from most of the other web development frameworks, Node.js grants developers the freedom to create their apps from scratch with no pre-installed rules or obligatory guidelines.